Asqatasun/Asqatasun/docs/en/20_User_doc/user-doc.md

 # Asqatasun User documentation Foreword

-Asqatasun is an opensource accessibility validator.
+Asqatasun is an opensource validator for accessibility ans SEO.
 It is build with three strong objectives:

 * ease of use
 * reliability of its results